The golden flowers of the canola plant blanket a field in Luoping, Yunnan. Photo: WildChina

 Downtime

 Take a leisurely bike ride to the market in Dali to buy some fresh wildflowers and a clay pot in which to arrange them.
 Back at the hotel, spend time reading—perhaps a book about the explorer and botanist Joseph Rock—while sipping freshly made green tea.
 Later in the day, ride your bike 15 minutes to the home of a Bai villager to learn to cook a mushroom or stir-fry dish, followed by dinner with the family.
-Finish the day with a soak in a hot spring or massage in a spa.
+Finish the day with a soak in a hot spring or massage at a spa.

-There’s something good to be said for every season in Yunnan: From February to June, spring arrives early and in waves of cherry blossoms, rhododendrons, and wildflowers everywhere.
-July and August can be rainy, but this is the best time to escape the heat that sweeps China at this time.
+July and August can be rainy, but this is the best place to escape the heat that sweeps China at this time.
 And there’s another silver lining: The rain brings wild mushrooms of every variety, but most notably the prized matsutake.
 Served stir-fried, deep-fried, or au naturel, they’re delicious!
-October ushers in crisp blue skies and fall colors, making the high mountains all the more striking.
-In January, verdant, tropical Xishuangbanna, which borders Myanmar and Vietnam, cools to the delightful mid 70s.
-Its terraced rice paddies are flooded in preparation for planting, making a photographer’s fantasy come true.

 Rushing through the province as part of a grand tour of China.
 Yunnan connects the rest of China with Tibet to the northwest, Myanmar to the west, and Laos and Vietnam to the south.
 It is home to 25 different ethnic groups, and its diverse topography ranges from the tropical south to the northern glacier-covered peaks, less than a 40-minute flight away.
 If you spend only two weeks in Southeast Asia, give at least one of them to Yunnan.